travigd/documentation/http-api/index.md

 pinned: true
 ---

 Event Store provides a native interface of AtomPub over HTTP.
 AtomPub is a RESTful protocol that can reuse many existing components, for example reverse proxies and a client’s native HTTP caching.
 Since events stored in Event Store are entirely immutable, cache expiration can be infinite.
-We can also leverage content type negotiation.
-Appropriately serialized events can be accessed as JSON or XML according to the request headers.
+Event Store leverages content type negotiation and you can access appropriately serialised events can as JSON or XML according to the request headers.

 <span class="note">
 Examples in this section make use of the command line tool [cURL](http://curl.haxx.se/) to construct HTTP requests.
 We use this tool regularly in development and you will find it useful when working with the HTTP API.